liquidctl/liquidtux/Documentation/hwmon/razer_hanbo.rst

 The Razer Hanbo Chroma does not provide sufficient reporting to reconstruct its complete internal state should the driver or other user of it happen to reset.
-One side effect of this is that it is impossible to determine if profile 4 specifically is actually running on the AIO; the driver had to have been active at the time when the command was sent and be the origin of that command.
-This is not the case for other profiles.
-If the driver initiated curve mode, it will make profile 4 'sticky' when reading ``pwmX_enable`` until the driver is commanded to change profile.
+One side effect of this is that the state of profile 4 is implied on the AIO as there is no way to query it.
+The driver had to have been active at the time, issued the command, or captured its ACK report after something else did.
+If the driver believes that profile 4 is active regardless of how, it will present profile 4 when reading ``pwmX_enable``.

+This is not the case for other profiles which are explicitly defined in the standard status reports.

 Similarly, the CPU reference temperature at ``temp2_input`` only reflects what the driver previously sent to the AIO in this session when read, not what the